 Nicholas Tamagna is a countertenor of rare quality.
-Specializing inHändelian repertoire, he has conquered such challenging roles as Giulio Cesare, Ruggiero and Serse.
+Specializing in Händelian repertoire, he has conquered such challenging roles as Giulio Cesare, Ruggiero and Serse.
 His exquisite technique, seamlessly calibrated registration, clarity of diction, and dramatic versatility have allowed him to cross over into repertoire sung by other voice types.

-Mr. Tamagna’s active performance schedule has included: the title role in Händel’s Serse, Pane in Cavalli’s La Calisto, the Witch inHänsel und Gretel, Farnace in Mitridate, and Ruggiero in Alcina.
+Mr. Tamagna’s active performance schedule has included performances of the title role in Händel’s Serse, Pane in Cavalli’s La Calisto, the Witch in Hansel and Gretel, Farnace in Mitridate, and Ruggiero in Alcina.
 With Opera London, Bel Cantanti Opera and in a reading sponsored by the Metropolitan Opera Guild, he performed the roles of Cesare and Tolomeo in Giulio Cesare.
-He has sung Prince Orlofsky in Die Fledermaus, Glück's Orpheus (Opera Memphis), the Sorceress in Dido and Aeneas, and in scenes from Britten’s A Midsummer Night’s Dream, Dove’s Flight, and Stravinsky’s The Rake’s Progress.
+He has sung Prince Orlofsky in Die Fledermaus, Gluck’s Orpheus (Opera Memphis), the Sorceress in Dido and Aeneas, and in scenes from Britten’s A Midsummer Night’s Dream, Dove’s Flight, and Stravinsky’s The Rake’s Progress.

-Nicholas Tamagna was the1st Prize recipient of the 2012 New York Lyric Opera Theater Competition.
+Nicholas Tamagna was the 1st Prize recipient of the 2012 New York Lyric Opera Theater Competition.
 In 2011 he placed in three notable competitions: as first winner of the 1st Nico Castel International Mastersinger Competition, as 2nd Judges Prize in the Arkadi Foundation Opera Idol Competition, and as a semi-finalist in the first ever countertenor competition - the Gianni Bergamo Award for Countertenors in Lugano, Switzerland.